 High-resolution footage like 4K can often lag if the computer you are using for editing doesn’t have enough processing power.

-Unlocking the Secrets of Enhancing Video Editing Performance in Filmora9
+Unlocking the Secrets of Enhancing Video Editing Performance in Filmora

-Mastering all the video editing tricks you can use to improve the quality of the videos you create in Filmora9 takes time and practice.
-Even though learning different video editing techniques is a time-consuming task, improving video editing performance in Filmora9 is a routine job.
-Here are a few tips and tricks you can use to ensure fast and efficient workflow in Filmora9.
+Mastering all the video editing tricks you can use to improve the quality of the videos you create in Filmora takes time and practice.
+Even though learning different video editing techniques is a time-consuming task, improving video editing performance in Filmora is a routine job.
+Here are a few tips and tricks you can use to ensure fast and efficient workflow in Filmora.

 Secret 1: Activate the GPU Acceleration option